The Word was made flesh

 This is what it means to say that Jesus is the Word.
 He is the Explanation of God.

 What does it mean that He was “made flesh”?

 If someone has just been particularly callous we might ask them, “Where’s your humanity?”
 When we do so, we’re trying to tap into their sympathy.
 We want to stir up love for their “fellow man”.
 Here “humanity” is synonymous with “compassion.”
 A person without “humanity” is a person without a heart.

-The Word “was made flesh.”
+When we ask God, “Where’s your humanity?”
+He has an answer.
+Because the Word “was made flesh.”
 The eternal Son of God became man.
 A member of the Trinity became a member of the human race!

 And our verse really wants to drive that point home, so it uses a word that’s shockingly base.
-“Flesh”.
+Flesh.

 In latin it’s the word “carnis”.
 It’s the source of the word ‘incarnation’.
 And, less impressively, the origin of chilli con carne.
 A.k.a. chilli with meat!
 That’s the sense of the word ‘flesh’ here.
 The Word became meat.

 Ask a biologist to describe humanity and they might use the phrase ‘homo sapien’.

 Ask a philosopher to describe humanity and they might say ‘a rational animal’.

 Ask a butcher to describe humanity and they might say ‘carnis’, ‘flesh’, meat!